Healthcare Mobile Apps:

 Today, apps facilitate these routines, automate, and deal with them anew.
 Optimization of these processes with next gen mobile solutions across various devices (digital omnivores) is already the standard of the future.

-Moreover, doctors are supposed to become the major power to promote mobile as a tool to deal with basic routines and work as a channel between patients and caregivers.
-In other words, healthcare apps will be recommended or even prescribed.
+Moreover, doctors are supposed to become the major power to promote healthcare apps for patients as the tools to deal with basic routines and work as a channel between patients and caregivers.
+In other words, mobile apps will be recommended or even prescribed.

 This line is particularly beneficial for chronic disease management.
 MHealth apps, in this context, become patients’ ongoing companions.
 For example, Lymphoma Research Foundation in partnership with Across Health created the Focus on Lymphoma app (developed by Digiteum) to implement basic functinos such as in-app doctor-to-patient communication, remote monitoring, e-prescription renewal, etc. and help those who suffer from lymphoma get relevant information and stay connected with their caregivers.
 (Michael Grebennikov for TMCnet)